frederickney/flask-framework/readme.md

 mkdir log
 ```

-* On every startup of the flask server
+* On every startup of the flask server in standalone

 ```bash
 export LOG_FILE=log/process.log